 Balinese people never take anything for granted, and this was explained in depth to me when I visited Tirta Empul Holy Spring temple, which is the most sacred water temple, built around geothermal hot springs.
 People come here to eliminate bad influences and purify their mind, body and soul.
 This was one of the best experiences I have ever had.

-A kind man went through everything with us and what we must do – this was incredibly interesting and he explained the importance of respect and how you must not only be grateful of family, friends, presents and experiences but most importantly your life and achieving balance and harmony.
+A kind man went through everything with us and what we must do – he explained the importance of respect and how you must not only be grateful for family, friends, and experiences but most importantly your life and achieving balance and harmony.
 We made a wish, gave offerings and followed instructions on what to do in the holy waters followed by meditation to show thanks.Ubud is Bali’s cultural heart, a place of meditation, natural healing and medicine.
 Medicine in ancient balinese is Ubad, which is where the name Ubud actually came from.
 This is undoubedtly why Ubud possesses such an attractive, spiritual aura.
 I noticed how everything is done mindfully, with no rush (apart from people whizzing around the streets on their scooters).

-I will definitely miss the constant, smouldering scent of incense and beautiful zen landscape.
+I will definitely miss the constant scent of incense and beautiful zen landscape.
 Thank you, Ubud for cleansing my mind, body and soul and enhancing my understanding of the true meaning of gratitude.

 Restaurants to visit:

-Clear Café – beautiful little café overlooking temples serving healthy, organic and raw food and smoothies.
+Clear Café – beautiful little café overlooking temples serving organic and raw food, and smoothies.
 There is a different message of positivity made out of flowers and placed on the steps up to the café each day – so cute and such a beautiful way to start your day!
-It is so comfortable and has such a friendly atmosphere.
+It’s so comfortable and has such a friendly atmosphere.
 (And the most pretty flower arrangements).

 AA Juicery and Cafe – delicious vegan, organic juices and food.
 The island hippy smoothie was so tasty.
-The small cafe looks over sirine rice paddies and the homes along this road have the most intricate, beautiful carved shrines.
+The small cafe looks over sirine rice paddies and the homes along this road have the most intricately carved shrines.

-Kebun Bistro – Delightful and charming restaurant serving Mediterranean cuisine.
+Kebun Bistro – Charming restaurant serving Mediterranean cuisine.
 The bolognese with crisp bacon and parmesan cracker and Le Mille-Feuille desert is just mouth-watering.
-Oh, and the selection of tapas is also very lovely.Ubud, you have my heart!
+The selection of tapas is also lovely.Ubud, you have my heart!